+Do you suffer from bruxism?
 Do you ever wake up in the morning with a headache or jaw pain?
 If so, you may have a minor case of bruxism—better known as ‘night grinding.’
 The sore jaw and headaches come from clenching or grinding your teeth while you are asleep.
 Many of our patients experience this to varying degrees.
 Your dentist, at Fioritto Family Dental, can diagnose and help treat this condition the next time you’re scheduled for a routine cleaning or dental exam.

 How do you know if you’re grinding your teeth at night?